multiversx/mx-sdk-analytics/README.md

  - renders the green report from the most recent json file generated through gathering.
  - the file rendered can be changed from a drop-down menu inside the report
+ - different organizations can be accesssed through tabs in the report
  - language based filtering is possible through a menu in the upper part of the report page